Typhoon Usagi (2013): Philippines

 Early on September 17, PAGASA issued the public storm warning signal number 1 for Cagayan, Calayan and the Babuyan island groups, however these were lifted later that day as Usagi was expected to remain almost stationary for 24 – 36 hours.
 PAGASA subsequently reissued warning signal number 1 for Cagayan, Calayan, Isabela and the Babuyan island group, during the next day after the system became a typhoon and started moving again.
 Early the next day as the system intensified further Signal 1 and 2 were hoisted for 7 and 5 areas respectively.
 Later that day as Usagi approached Northern Luzon and the JTWC reported that the system had become a super typhoon signal 4 was raised for the Batanes island group while signal 3 was hoisted for the Calayan and Babuyan Island groups and various other areas were placed under signals 1 and 2.

-Cathay Pacific Airways and Dragonair said flights on September 21 were unaffected, but for one canceled flight.
-However, both airlines announced that flights to and from Hong Kong International Airport would be cancelled starting 6 p.m.
-September 22 and resume the next day if conditions allow.
+A total of 4 people were killed by Usagi, and the damage nationwide reached ₱340 million (US$7.88 million).

+Taiwan

 In Taiwan, more than 3,000 people were evacuated from flood-prone areas and mountainous regions.
 Some mountain roads were blocked by landslides, and power outages suspended some train service.
-A total of 4 people were killed by Usagi, and the damage nationwide reached ₱340 million (US$7.88 million).

-China
+China Mainland

 In China a total of 35 people were killed.
 Total economic loss reached ¥26.4 billion (US$4.31 billion).
 Guangdong was the hardest hit province during the storm, with 29 people died in the province and suffered a damage of ¥17.76 billion (US$2.9 billion).
 More than 9 million people were affected by Usagi in Guangdong.

 Neighbouring Guangxi province also being affected by the rains of Usagi.
 The loss in the province reached ¥14.877 million (US$2.43 million).
 As far as Jiangxi province also felt the effects of Usagi.
 Heavy rains caused a river outflowed of its banks, and the damage in the province were at ¥16.94 million (US$2.77 million).